techidaily/site-games-able/source/_posts/crafting-a-ps5-security-code-instructions-and-tips.md

  There are several reasons why you might need to lock your PS5; we’ve highlighted a few here.

 * Protect your save files from tampering.
 Every gamer probably has a story of how their saves got overwritten or deleted accidentally.
 Avoid that with a passcode.
 * Stop random people from spending the money in your PS wallet.
-After you[fund your PSN wallet](https://www.makeuseof.com/add-psn-wallet-funds-and-buy-games-on-ps5/) , anybody can spend from it if they can access your user account.
+After you [fund your PSN wallet](https://www.makeuseof.com/add-psn-wallet-funds-and-buy-games-on-ps5/) , anybody can spend from it if they can access your user account.
 * If you have a child at home who might access games with inappropriate content on your account, you should lock it for the child’s safety.
 * Passcodes serve as a theft deterrent.
 It might not stop someone from stealing the hardware, but it makes it far less attractive.
 * Give yourself some privacy and stop people from seeing your games, videos, chats, and other things you might have on your PS5.